 Your responsibilities explained

-Regardless of your work place, ensuring any staff that you employee can work in a safe environment is your duty.
-However, sometimes even after taking all necessary proportions things can, and do, go wrong.
+Regardless of your work place, ensuring your staff can work in a safe environment is your duty.
+However, sometimes even after taking all necessary precautions things can, and do, go wrong.

-By having Employers’ Liability in place, an event organiser can rest assured that if something were to happen to one of their employees, volunteers or stewards, they would be exempt from the financial implications.
+By having Employers’ Liability included on any event insurance policy, an organiser can rest assured that if something were to happen to one of their employees, volunteers or stewards, they would be exempt from the financial implications.